IHCantabria/Leaflet.CanvasLayer.Field/README.md

 # L.CanvasLayer.VectorFieldAnim

 ## Description
+A set of layers to visualize 'Raster' files (ASCIIGrid), based on [L.CanvasLayer](https://github.com/Sumbera/gLayers.Leaflet) Leaflet Plugin by Sumbera:

+* ScalarField: a Raster layer from scalars, such as DTM, temperature...
+TODO [[* VectorField: a Raster layer from vectors, such as wind or ocean currents, using arrows

-An animated layer representing a vector field, such as wind or ocean currents, based on the excellent [earth](https://github.com/cambecc/earth) by Cameron Becarrio and [L.CanvasLayer](https://github.com/Sumbera/gLayers.Leaflet) Leaflet Plugin by Sumbera.
+* VectorFieldAnim: an animated layer representing a vector field, based on the excellent [earth](https://github.com/cambecc/earth) by Cameron Becarrio

 ![Example](https://url-to-image.gif "Example")